AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ## Blank Screen Issue {#blank-screen}

 >[!NOTE]
->The listed mandatory checks that should be tried by primary support or customer-side support before raising an issue.
+>The listed mandatory checks that primary support or customer-side support should try before raising an issue.

 ### 1. What should be the First aid troubleshooting steps for any customer facing a black screen or non-playing content? {#troubleshooting-blank-screen}

 * Check if the channel preview is working.
 * Check if the display preview is working
-* Try registering the player as a browser extension on your system to that same display and check if this is working.
+* Try registering the player as a browser extension on your system to that same display and check if it is working.
 * With the player running on your system, navigate to `http://localhost:24502`.
 Check if all the content is downloaded correctly.
 * Check the assets so you can ensure that the appropriate renditions are created and the correct rendition is being played.
 * Check for any scheduled content and if the times are correct.
 Check if the time set up in the player is correct.
 * Inspect the player console logs and check for any errors.
 Right-click and inspect to see the console logs.
-If you are using the windows player, press `CTRL + ALT +I` to bring up dev console to view the logs.
+If you are using the Windows Player, press `CTRL + ALT +I` to bring up dev console to view the logs.

 ### 2. How to resolve Grey Screen Issue in AEM Screens by Creating a Default Channel or Schedule?

 To avoid the blank or gray screens in the field, create a default global channel or schedule, assigned to every display with the least priority 1.
-In case something goes wrong with content updates (due to network, player, server, or replication), since the players have this content already cached on the disk that should play fine and avoid the gray screens.
+In case something goes wrong with content updates because the players have this content already cached on the disk.
+It should play fine and avoid the gray screens.

 All other content, such as channels or schedules, priority greater than 1, so the other content takes priority and global channel or schedule content (with priority 1) only plays as a fall-back option.